Personality-Enhanced Social Recommendations in SAMI: Exploring the Role of Personality Detection in Matchmaking: Results and Discussion

 As noted in Methodology, we performed tests to select the best scale to use with our models.
 The results of these tests are presented in Table~\ref{tab:accuracy_f1_scores}, though the 1-5 scale results were excluded due to extremely low (approaching 0) f1 scores across all traits.
 The binary high/low scale demonstrated the highest performance, with the other scales yielding significantly lower results.
 We suspect that alignment with the traits’ distribution of our dataset was the likely cause.

-Model performance varied across traits, as indicated in the scale selection table above, a trend that especially held for Neuroticism.
 Table~\ref{tab:model_performance} shows the variation between traits across all models.
-While both the BERT and MLP models demonstrate strong performance in this task, the base GPT models outperformed them, with the GPT-4o-mini model achieving the highest accuracy and F1 scores; however, even the highest performing model struggled to accurately predict Extroversion.
+While both the BERT and MLP models demonstrate strong performance in this task, the base GPT models outperformed them, with the GPT-4o-mini model achieving the highest accuracy and F1 scores.

-Reviewing the trait breakdown, we observe that most models predict Agreeableness, Conscientiousness, and Openness with high accuracy, while Neuroticism is predicted poorly, posing a potential risk in its application.
-We suspect this trend reflects a bias towards higher trait levels, influenced by the ground-truth distributions.
-Specifically, these three traits are left-skewed, meaning users with high trait levels are overrepresented.
-In contrast, Extroversion is normally distributed, while Neuroticism is right-skewed, contributing to its lower predictive performance.

-This suggests that GPT models may exhibit a tendency toward "optimism" when inferring traits from introduction posts.
-However, it is important to note that despite this bias, GPT models still classify students across the full trait spectrum; accuracy degradation is simply more pronounced for those on the lower end.

-We selected the GPT-4o-mini base model for use in SAMI's matchmaking system, described above, as it demonstrated the strongest average predictive abilities for our 3 favored traits out of the models tested, taking into account both accuracy and f1.